-No Longer Fighting the Streets and Working to Reconnect Others
+No Longer Fighting the Streets, New Orleans Youth Works to Reconnect Others

 Part of our Reconnections blog series on disconnected youth.

 Recent research tells us the numbers -- one in six young people in the U.S. between ages 16 and 24 are not in school and not working.

 But those are just numbers.
 I know something about the real people behind the numbers; I was one of them.

 Like me, most of these young people are trying hard to get back on a path to a future.
 But it's complicated.
 Some just give up -- these are usually the ones depressed and having suicidal thoughts: the ones who commit suicide; the ones who sell drugs; the ones who are homeless, prostituting, etc.